joliss/node-multidep/README.md

 var broccoli1 = multidepRequire('broccoli', '1.0.0');
 ```

+Note that `test/multidep.json` is relative to the current working directory.
+This is typically your project root.

 ### `multidepRequire.forEachVersion`: Iterating over all versions

 To iterate over each version, use the `.forEachVersion` helper method.